-By default, the linker creates an executable program called a.out.
+Linking brings together your compile program, system libraries and external libraries.
+Once all the information is available, the loader can create a single executable program.
+Typically, this will be called a.out.
 It's best to rename the executable to something meaningful:

-'''

-cc myprog.c graphics.c -lnag

-mv a.out myprog
+cc myprog.c graphics.c -lnag mv a.out myprog

-'''